Genipa americana: Vernacular names

 Its name has been reconstructed as we'e (*weʔe) in Proto-Tucanoan.

 Chemical compounds

 The following compounds have been isolated from G. americana: genipic acid, genipinic acid, genipin (all three from the fruit) and geniposidic acid (leaves).

 Uses

-The unripe fruit of G. americana yields a liquid used as a dye for tattoos, skin painting and insect repellent.
+The unripe fruit of G. americana yields a liquid used as a deep purple dye for tattoos, skin painting, insect repellent and food.

 This species is also cultivated for its edible fruits, which are eaten in preserves or made into drinks, jelly, or ice cream.

 The wood is reported to be resistant, strong, and easily worked; it is used in the making of utensils and in construction and carpentry.